Control Rooms for the Oil and Gas Offshore Industry

 RIVOPS, an alarm monitoring console

-The core of our technology is a smart combination of software & hardware components especially designed to reduce the amount of alarm inside the control room.
+The core of our technology is a smart combination of software & hardware components designed to reduce the amount of alarms pushed inside the control room.
 RIVOPS consoles significantly enhances the awareness of the operator using a set of intelligent behaviours to automatically recognize fault scenarios.

 During an emergency scenario, the control room will be flooded by an excessive amount of data.
 Alarms will be triggered one after another requiring immediate attention from the operator.
-At this crucial stage, any possible help is required to support the operator and help him to get back to a nominal climax.
+At this crucial stage, any possible help is required to support the operator and get back to a nominal climax.
 RIVOPS consoles are designed to actively counter-balance this increasing alarm rate by compacting those alarms according to a list of known scenarios.
 Alarm patterns or scenarios are identifyed using the aggregation of historical data.
-Our alarm presentation technology is compatible with the principle of online alarm shelving and is compatible with alarm grouping algorithms available on the market.
+Our alarm overview panel technology complies with the international directive on alarm shelving and alarm grouping (ISA 18.2, EMUA 191).

 An intelligent console is able to restitute the lesson learnt from the analysis of the alarm historians.
-The operators are now presented with a clean alarm list which includes the response guidelines stored inside the fault scenario database.
+The operators are now presented with a clean alarm list which includes the response guidelines that were stored inside the fault scenario database.
 Thereby lead the operator to recover much faster from a known upset scenario.

 Why get equipped with RIVOPS consoles?

 Improve safety.
-You only need to avoid a single downtime due to an alarm overflow to justify the use of our technology.
+Comply with the international guidelines ISA18.2.
+Avoiding a single downtime due to an alarm overflow is enough to justify the use of the RIVOPS console.
 This piece of equipment will enable you to make the right decisions at the right time.
-Unlike the abstract control panels which can very often be misleading, RIVOPS consoles make use 3D SCADA technology to display an alarm summary.
+Unlike the abstract & very often misleading control panels, the RIVOPS console makes use of 3D SCADA technology to display an alarm overview.
 When things go wrong, you will see it faster than if you had to browse your process tabs.